Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Airiona/Spike: Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they're killed. this is a secret known only by the highest ranked cybervators

-  Airiona: This is the world Spije and I are fighting to fix.
+  Airiona: This is the world Spike and I are fighting to fix.
 We need your help to do.
 You're the only one who can.
 Once this is all over will free every not just the Cybervators.
 I promise.

-  Spike wispers: I'll take it from here Airiona You see it wasn't just any cyber.beast that killed your parents it was you.
+  Spike (jumps down wispers): I'll take it from here Airiona You see it wasn't just any cyber.beast that killed your parents it was you.
 That's right.
 Max you killed your father

   Max: Noooooo!
 Noooooooo!

   Spike: Whats wrong Max?
 Ha ha ha, You're not the paragon you thought you were are you

+  spike goes to remove the restraint of the distraught Max

   Tomasina: don't listen to him he's lying

+  Jax and company tries to intervene but Airiona and/or Spikes Cyber.Beast comes in to protect him

-  Spike: and poor Yaharia had to sacrifice her self to save everyone else
+  Spike: and poor Xenos had to sacrifice his self to save everyone else

   Max: Argh!
 Aah!